 DNS hosting has similar challenges, so I don't do that anymore.

 Open Source Social Network.
 Focused on technology, networking, linux, privacy and security, but open to anyone.
+Civil discourse, polite and open.
 Managed by the noc.org team.